bem/bem-core/MIGRATION.md

     $(e.currentTarget).attr(...
 ```

-Note: Remember that jQuery is unavailable in global scope and you must use `jquery` module for access to it.
+**NB** Remember that jQuery is unavailable in global scope and you must use `jquery` module for access to it.

 #### Channels